alejoriosm04/alejoriosm04/README.md

 <h2>About me</h2>

 I am Alejandro Ríos, from Medellin, Colombia 🇨🇴.
 Currently studying Software Engineering at EAFIT University.
 Also, learning on Platzi about different technologies in the world of programming.
 I enjoy doing different things in my process of learning with the aim of developing big things and being part of different groups of collaboration.
-I want to learn about the experiences of my partners to grow as a person.
+I want to learn about the experiences of my partners to grow as a person and as programmer.

-⚡ Fun fact: I love soccer and a huge fan of Atletico Nacional 🇳🇬
+⚡ Fun fact: I love soccer and a huge fan of Atletico Nacional 🇳🇬.
+I am interested in the world of aviation and astronomy.
+Finally, I am studying German 🇩🇪 as my third language.

 💬 If you have any doubt, let me know.
 I will be happy to hear you :)